 Unique invoice number: Invoices in Ecuador must include a fifteen-digit number, in which the first three digits represent the number of the establishment as recorded in the single taxpayer registry.
 The following three digits must correspond to a code assigned by the taxpayer.
 Finally, a nine-digit invoice ID number must be included.

-Understand invoicing requirements for a foreign company in Ecuador with expert support
+FAQs on invoicing requirements for a foreign company in Ecuador

 At Biz Latin Hub, we offer a full suite of customized back-office services, including company formation in Ecuador, accounting and taxation services.
 Our team of multilingual specialists can assist you with invoice management, bookkeeping services, audit and tax filing while you focus on growing your core business.